tairea/community-grid/README.md

 Obviously the A.I. recommendation part hasnt been built because I'm not that smart.

-If you have some ideas of the logic to match participants based on their inputs, hit me up (Discord: vai-ian#0058).
+If you have some ideas of the logic to match 4 connections for each participant based on their inputs, and place them accordingly in this constrained grid format, hit me up (Discord: vai-ian#0058).

 ![screenshot](./screenshot.png)